Nova Scotia: News

 The first newspaper to be printed in Nova Scotia was the Halifax Gazette on 23 March 1752.
 It was also the first newspaper printed anywhere in Canada.
 A single copy of the first issue of the Gazette exists today, which was acquired by Library and Archives Canada on 20 June 2002 from the Massachusetts Historical Society in Boston.
 Newsprint made from wood pulp was invented in 1844 by Nova Scotian Charles Fenerty and was presented to the Acadian Recorder as an alternative printing medium to the paper made from other plant fibers at the time, such as cotton, which was typically made from discarded articles of clothing.

 Founded in 1874, the province's current primary daily broadsheet newspaper is The Chronicle Herald, which is circulated to 91,152 weekday customers, with the number increasing to 93,178 on Saturdays (2015).
 It is the most widely circulated newspaper in Atlantic Canada.
 The paper does not publish on Sundays.
 It is owned by the SaltWire Network, the largest media company in Atlantic Canada.
 The Nova Scotia Government also provides a digital archive of past newspapers via the Nova Scotia Archives website.

 Radio

-The province's first radio station was CHNS-FM which first aired on 12 May 1926 from the Carleton Hotel in Halifax by World War I Signal Corps soldier William C. Borrett.
+The province's first radio station was CHNS-FM which first aired on 12 May 1926 from the Carleton Hotel in Halifax by Signal Corps soldier William C. Borrett.
 Today the station is owned by Maritime Broadcasting System and goes by the on-air brand name 89.9 The Wave and attracts a weekly average of 64,236 listeners between the ages of 25 and 54 as of 2021.